610265158/mobilenetv3_centernet/README.md

 4.1 MNN

-4.1.1 convert model
+    + 4.1.1 convert model

         just use the MNN converter, for example:
         `./MNNConvert -f TF --modelFile detector.pb --MNNModel centernet.mnn --bizCode biz  --fp16 1`

-4.1.2 visualization with mnn python wraper
+    + 4.1.2 visualization with mnn python wraper

         `python visualization/vis_with_mnn.py --mnn_model centernet.mnn --imgDir 'your image dir'`

 4.2 coreml

-4.2.1 convert
+    + 4.2.1 convert

-python tools/converter_to_coreml.py
+        `python tools/converter_to_coreml.py`

-4.2.2 visualization with coreml python wraper
+    + 4.2.2 visualization with coreml python wraper

         `python visualization/vis_with_coreml.py --coreml_model centernet.mlmodel --imgDir 'your image dir'`

-ps, if you want to do quantization, please do it by yourself.
+ps, if you want to do quantization, please reffer to the official doc, it is easy.

 ### TODO:
 - [ ] Android project.